seanfisk/diablo2-autohotkey-lib/README.md

 These macros solve this problem by allowing you to specify the preferred weapon set for each skill.
 When you press that skill's key, the macros automatically switch to the preferred weapon if you are not currently using it.

+There is also a function available for use of one-off skills, such as Town Portal.
+This function allows you to assign a hotkey which switches to a skill, uses it, and then switches back to the last skill.

 **Automatic filling of potion belt.** The potion belt is a great way to heal yourself quickly!
 However, once your potion belt is empty, you have to remove yourself from the fray to refill it.
 This macro automatically fills your belt with potions from your inventory *and allows you to continue moving while it is executing*.
 This is a massive advantage as you can get back to the action much more quickly.

 **PLANNED: Mass inventory macros.** Select a section of items and easily stash, trade, drop, or transmute them.
 See #22.